skroutz/cogy/README.md

 # in config/initializers/cogy.rb

 Cogy.configure do |config|
+  # Configuration related to the generated Cog bundle.
+Will be used when
-  # Used in the generated bundle config YAML.
+  # generating the bundle config YAML to be installed.
+  config.bundle = {
+    # The bundle name.
     #
     # Default: "cogy"
-  config.bundle_name = "myapp"
+    name: "myapp",

-  # Used in the generated bundle config YAML.
+    # The bundle description
     #
-  # Default: "Cogy-generated commands"
+    # Default: "Cog commands generated from Cogy"
-  config.bundle_description = "myapp-generated commands from Cogy"
+    description: "myapp-generated commands from Cogy",

+    # The bundle version.
+    #
     # Can be either a string or an object that responds to `#call` and returns
     # a string.
+    #
-  config.bundle_version = "0.0.1"
+    # Default: "0.0.1"
+    version: "0.0.1",

     # if you used a callable object, it will be evaluated each time the inventory
     # is called.
-This can be useful if you want the version to change dynamically
+This can be useful if you want the version to change
-  # when it's needed.
+    # automatically.
     #
     # For example, this will change the version only when a command is
     # added or is modified (uses the 'grit' gem).
-  config.bundle_version = -> {
+    version: -> {
       repo = Grit::Repo.new(Rails.root.to_s)
       repo.log("HEAD", "cogy/", max_count: 1).first.date.strftime("%y%m%d.%H%M%S")
+    },

+    # The path in the Relay where the cogy command executable is located.
+    cogy_executable: "/cogcmd/cogy"
   }

-  # The path in the Relay where the cogy command executable is located at.
-  config.executable_path = "/cogcmd/cogy"

   # Paths in your application where the files that define the commands live in.
   # For example the default value will search for all `*.rb` files in the `cogy/`